tangoed2whiskey/GPy/README.md

 To install, clone this repository and navigate to the root directory.
 Install locally using `pip install .` or `uv pip install .`, preferably in a clean `conda`, `uv`, or `venv` environment.

+Note that running the example notebooks in `benchmarks/regression` requires a working LaTeX install on the local system, e.g. via [MiKTeX](https://miktex.org/download).

 ## Original repo README follows

 The Gaussian processes framework in Python.